Hurnell/tableSorterMulti/README.md

 tableSorterMulti is a jQuery plugin that allows an html table to be sorted by clicking on its header cells.
 Multiple columns can be sorted in order.
 ![ScreenShot](img/read-me/screenshot-one.png)
 - the first level of sorting is cat one (ascending)
-- the second level of sorting is cat one (descending)
+- the second level of sorting is cat two (descending)
 - the third level of sorting is CI (case insensitive)(ascending)

 ## Prepare the html table